 “Someone has been very mean to her,” Ania offered as we walked back to the parking lot, “people make me mad!”

 Thankfully, by the grace of God, I didn’t take this personally.
-I had done that with my first child, sporadically thinking that she didn’t love me because of the way she was acting as an infant.
+I had done that with my first child, sporadically thinking that she didn’t love me because of the way she was acting.
 She didn’t sleep, she didn’t want to be hugged and cuddled.
-Then I discovered she had some health issues after a ten day stay in the hospital, my perspective changed.
+Then I discovered she had some health issues after a ten-day stay in the hospital, my perspective changed.

 What if, as Ania said, “someone has been very mean to them,” what if they don’t trust?
 What if they have been rejected?
 Tossed about by circumstances and from home to home?
 What if the person who was supposed to care for them didn’t follow through and do it?

 In order for a child to love, he must feel secure.
 What if it takes years for a child to feel secure?
 Can you hack it?
 Can you keep loving, keep pouring into the child while he pours out hateful words or falls on the floor in a heap?